 - ¼ teaspoon crushed black pepper or black pepper powder – add as required

-- Drain all the water and let the water on them dry naturally for some minutes.
+- Drain all the water and keep them for some minutes so that the water on them dries naturally.

-- Then halve the cherry tomatoes which are bigger in size keeping the smaller ones intact.
+- Then, halve the cherry tomatoes which are larger in size keeping the smaller ones intact.

-- Sprinkle the herbs, sugar, salt and crushed black pepper or black pepper powder.
+- Sprinkle herbs, sugar, salt and crushed black pepper or black pepper powder.

 - Add minced or crushed garlic.